PeterBid/rick-and-morty-website/README.md

 ## Concept and API Used

 We Built a React app within 48 hours.
-As fans of Rick and Morty we decided to build a fun, visually striking and interactive Rick and Morty application with audio in which you would be able to view characters from the televsion series.
+As fans of Rick and Morty we decided to build a fun, visually striking and interactive Rick and Morty application with audio in which you would be able to view characters from the television series.

-We then added the ability to filter characters by typing thier name and the click into character pages where the user could see more specific information about each character (Alive or Dead, Human or Alien, Male/Female/Unknown etc).
+We then added the ability to filter characters by typing thier name and then click into character pages where the user could see more specific information about each character (Alive or Dead, Human or Alien, Male/Female/Unknown etc).

 The API we used can be found here [Rick and Morty API Documentation](https://rickandmortyapi.com/)